semdinsp/recycle_qrcode/README.md

   * bundle exec puma config.ru  -C ./config/puma.rb

 Basic url should bring up google map.
 Admin page is located on collection page or via url/admin/entities

+## Completed new features
+* add locatable polymorphic class for locations so that both entity and actiontype have the same type of location -DONE
+* add additional indices  (particularly for kv pairs on entity id and same for entity id in locations) -DONE
+* add update bar code to update location of bin -DONE
+* map of collections for a bin  --DONE
+* added buttons in admin section of "show" entity to checkin and update locations
+* setting object  (for various configurations and a center for google map)- DONE